McLearn-Lab/McLearn-Lab.github.io/README.md

 # 1: Install Dependencies
 1) <a href="https://git-scm.com/downloads"> Git</a> for checking out these files and uploading your changes.
 2) <a href="https://www.ruby-lang.org/en/downloads/"> Ruby version 2.5 or later </a>, the language the engine uses.
 (You don't need to know the language just have it installed)
 3) <a href="https://jekyllrb.com/">Jekyll</a> the Ruby library used that allows for easy-to-use interfacing for static sites.
+I recommend installing this after you've cloned the repository to your machine (step 2).

 # 2: Clone repository
-First, you will need to clone this repository. https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+You will need to clone this repository onto your machine. https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 # 3: Launch development server
 To launch the development server, run
 `jekyll serve`

-click the link in terminal to pull up a development run of the site.
+click the link in terminal to pull up a development version of the site.

 # 4: Edit
 Edit _data/* to edit the content and corresponding images (todo flesh out these instructions)